quii/learn-go-with-tests/intro-to-acceptance-tests.md

 	}
 	return fmt.Errorf("nothing seems to be listening on localhost:%s", port) }

+func randomString(n int) string {
+    var letters = []rune("abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789")

+    s := make([]rune, n)
+    for i := range s {
+        s[i] = letters[rand.Intn(len(letters))]
+    }
+    return string(s)
+}
 ```

+`LaunchTestProgram` is responsible for:
+- building the program
+- launching the program
-`LaunchTestProgram` is responsible for building the program, launching it, waiting for it to listen on port and providing:
+- waiting for it to listen on port `8080`

-- a `cleanup` function to kill the program and delete it, to ensure when our tests finish that we're left in a clean state
+- providing a `cleanup` function to kill the program and delete it to ensure that when our tests finish, we're left in a clean state
-- an interrupt function to send the program a `SIGTERM` to let us test the behaviour
+- providing an `interrupt` function to send the program a `SIGTERM` to let us test the behaviour

-Admittedly, this is not the nicest code in the world, but just focus on the exported function LaunchTestProgram, the un-exported functions it calls are uninteresting boilerplate.
+Admittedly, this is not the nicest code in the world, but just focus on the exported function `LaunchTestProgram`, the un-exported functions it calls are uninteresting boilerplate.

 As discussed, acceptance testing tends to be trickier to set up.
 This code does make the *testing* code substantially simpler to read, and often with acceptance tests once you've written the ceremonious code, it's done, and you can forget about it.